-The Fujifilm X-T2 and the Fujifilm X70 are two digital cameras that were announced, respectively, in July 2016 and January 2016.
+The Fujifilm X-T2 and the Fujifilm X70 are two digital cameras that were revealed to the public, respectively, in July 2016 and January 2016.
 The X-T2 is a mirrorless interchangeable lens camera, while the X70 is a fixed lens compact.
 Both cameras are equipped with an APS-C sensor.
-The X-T2 has a resolution of 24 megapixel, whereas the X70 provides 16 MP.
+The X-T2 has a resolution of 24 megapixels, whereas the X70 provides 16 MP.

 An illustration of the physical size and weight of the Fujifilm X-T2 and the Fujifilm X70 is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the X-T2 – represents the basis for the calculations across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X70 is considerably smaller (41 percent) than the Fujifilm X-T2.
 It is worth mentioning in this context that the X-T2 is splash and dust resistant, while the X70 does not feature any corresponding weather-sealing.